Welcome to the Grundy County Historical Society and Museum

 The mission of the Grundy County Historical Society is to provide a permanent location to house, preserve, and display objects pertaining to the county’s past including items of a cultural, social, geological, and anthropological nature.

 The Historical Society was organized in 1923.
 The initial collection was displayed in a few handmade cases in the basement of the Grundy County Courthouse.
 Eventually in 2001 the Society rented a storefront on Liberty Street in Morris.

 Then, in 2008, space was purchased in the historic Coleman Hardware Building and our Museum was fully realized.
 After 84 years, the collection finally had a permanent home.
-In 2018 we will be adding an additional 5,000 square feet for display and storage and research purposes.
+In 2018 we have added an additional 5,000 square feet for display and storage and research purposes.
 We offer private tours of the museum and the caboose with 24 hours notice.
 In addition the museum has a meeting room which can comfortably seat up to 10 people around a conference table or 30 people in auditorium seating for use before or after a tour.

 Welcome to Grundy County, Illinois

 Grundy County contains only 432 square miles, so it is small compared to many other counties, but it is one of Illinois’ most important commercial and agricultural counties.
 The Illinois River, along with other streams, gives Grundy County about 45 miles of waterways.
 The Illinois & Michigan Canal flows through the county seat of Morris, adjacent to the Illinois River.

 Morris the County Seat